In this article I’m going to show you how to nail down optimal metal amp settings.

 If you’ve gone through the list in this article and things still don’t sound right, it might be time to consider investing in a new amp.

-Not that you have to sink $4000 into the Diezel VH4 but there are plenty of decent combo amps out there that will give you a good baseline of tone to start with.
+Not that you have to sink $4000 into a Diezel amp, but there are plenty of decent combo amps out there that will give you a good baseline of tone to start with.

 From there you can add pedals if needed.